YangBai2015/Johns-Hopkins-course/README.md

 # Johns-Hopkins-course
 training course for data scientists

-I am a beginner for Data science, and I am looking for the skills. hehe
+I am a beginner for Data science, and I am looking for the skills. hehe. finish testing.